BootAug: Boosting Text Augmentation via Hybrid Instance Filtering Framework: Proposed Method

 where $\tilde{N}\geq 1$ is used to control the maximum number of generated augmentation instances.
-At the end, the final augmentation set is constituted as $\mathcal{D}_\mathrm{aug}:=\bigcup_{i=1}^N\mathcal{D}_\mathrm{aug}^i$ (line $14$).
-Note that depending on the specific augmentation back end, there can be more than one strategies to constitute the transformation function.
-For example, the EDA developed in~\cite{WeiZ19} has four transformation strategies including synonym replacement, random insertion, random swap, random deletion. $\Theta$ consists of the parameters associated with the transformation strategies of the augmentation back end, e.g., the percentage of words to be modified and the mutation probability of a word.
+In the end, the final augmentation set is constituted as $\mathcal{D}_\mathrm{aug}:=\bigcup_{i=1}^N\mathcal{D}_\mathrm{aug}^i$ (line $14$).
+Note that depending on the specific augmentation back end, there can be more than one strategy to constitute the transformation function.
+For example, \texttt{EDA} ~\cite{WeiZ19} has four transformation strategies, including synonym replacement, random insertion, random swap, and random deletion. $\Theta$ consists of the parameters associated with the transformation strategies of the augmentation back end, e.g., the percentage of words to be modified and the mutation probability of a word.

-\subsection{Instance filtering}
+\subsection{Instance Filtering}

-Our preliminary experiments have shown that merely using the data augmentation can be detrimental to the modeling performance no matter how many augmentation instances are applied in the training process.
+Our preliminary experiments have shown that merely using data augmentation can be detrimental to the modeling performance, no matter how many augmentation instances are applied in the training process.
 In addition, our experiments in~\pref{sec:rq3} have shown a surprising feature space shift between the original data and the augmented instances in the feature space.
 To mitigate this issue, \our\ proposes an instance filtering approach to control the quality of the augmentation instances.
-It consists of three filtering strategies including the perplexity filtering, the confidence ranking, and the predicted label constraint which will be delineated in the following paragraphs, respectively.
-Note that all these filtering strategies are built up the surrogate language model developed in the \texttt{Phase} \#$1$ of \our\ (lines $12$ and $13$).
+It consists of three filtering strategies, including perplexity filtering, confidence ranking, and predicted label constraint, which will be delineated in the following paragraphs, respectively.
+Note that all these filtering strategies are built on the surrogate language model developed in \texttt{Phase} \#$1$ of \our\ (lines $12$ and $13$).

-\subsubsection{Perplexity filtering}
+\subsubsection{Perplexity Filtering}

-Text perplexity is a widely used metric to evaluate the modeling capability of a language model~\cite{ChenG99,Sennrich12}.
-Our preliminary experiments have shown that the low-quality instances have a relatively high perplexity.
-This indicates that the perplexity information can be used to evaluate the quality of an augmentation instance.
-Since the surrogate language model built in the \texttt{Phase} \#$1$ is bidirectional, the text perplexity of an augmentation instance $d_\mathrm{aug}$ is calculated as:
+Text perplexity is a widely used metric to evaluate the modeling capability of a language model~\cite{ChenG99, Sennrich12}.
+Our preliminary experiments have shown that low-quality instances have a relatively high perplexity.
+This indicates that perplexity information can be used to evaluate the quality of an augmentation instance.
+Since the surrogate language model built in \texttt{Phase} \#$1$ is bidirectional, the text perplexity of an augmentation instance $d_\mathrm{aug}$ is calculated as: